 Only pressurized water (1,000 to 2,000 psi) can deliver the micro-fine droplets required in humidification.
 High-pressure pumps, therefore, supply water to the fog nozzles in the AHU.
 These are generally ceramic plunger pumps with stainless steel or bronze heads, operated at low speeds to reduce noise and vibration.
 All units have totally enclosed fan-cooled electric motors.

-Fog systems usually have multiple staged nozzle lines, with each line having a set flow rate for that stage provide by multiple nozzles, output is controlled by opening and closing staging valves.
+Fog systems usually have multiple staged nozzle lines with each line having a set flow rate for that stage provided by multiple nozzles, output is controlled by opening and closing staging valves.

 Fog Nozzles Manifolds

 The usual nozzle manifold consists of half-inch OD tubes, with the nozzles evenly spaced within the cross-section of the AHU.
 Such an open latticework of small pipes does not impede airflow and pressure drop is negligible.
 For best results, stainless steel impaction pin nozzles with replaceable filters for easy maintenance should be used (See Figure 3, Fog Nozzle).

 Orifice diameters of from five to seven-thousandths of an inch produce more than five billion super-fine fog droplets per second (droplets have a mean diameter of 10 microns).
 This provides adequate humidification while keeping energy and water waste to a minimum.
 Fog nozzles are usually placed on extenders as this heightens the flexibility of the nozzle position.
 Nozzles are directed to spray counter to the air stream, where feasible since this gives higher rates of evaporation.

 Fog Droplet Filter